sindhugovi/Intrusion_Detection_HLS/README.md

-An Intrusion Detection System (IDS) is a cybersecurity mechanism designed to monitor, detect, and respond to malicious activity or policy violations within a network or system.
+🔐 Intrusion Detection System (IDS) on FPGA using Neural Networks An Intrusion Detection System (IDS) is a cybersecurity mechanism designed to monitor, detect, and respond to malicious activity or policy violations within a network or system.
 The goal is to identify signs of unauthorized access, cyberattacks, or abnormal behavior that could compromise data integrity, availability, or confidentiality.

-In this project, a fully connected neural network (FCNN) is trained on network traffic data, where each input sample consists of 46 numerical features extracted from a packet or flow (e.g., duration, bytes sent, flags, protocol type).

-The neural network outputs one of 34 predefined labels, each representing a class such as:

-Normal traffic

-Denial of Service (DoS)

-Probe (information gathering)

-Remote-to-Local (R2L)

-User-to-Root (U2R)

-And various specific attacks like smurf, teardrop, neptune, etc.

-The WorkFlow
- 1. Model Training
-    1.1.
-Feature Preparation
-The dataset consists of 46 numerical features extracted from network traffic data.

-These features were normalized to a consistent scale (e.g., between -1 and 1) to improve model performance and stability.

-Labels representing different types of network connections (normal or attack types) were encoded into numerical values.

-    1.2.
-Dataset Splitting
-The dataset was split into:

-Training set: for learning model parameters.

-Development (validation) set: for evaluating generalization performance during training.
-    1.3.
-Neural Network Architecture
-    The neural network used in this Intrusion Detection System (IDS) is a fully connected feedforward neural network with the following configuration:

-Input Layer

-Size: 46 nodes

-Represents the 46 numerical features extracted from network traffic data.

-Hidden Layer 1

-128 neurons

-Activation Function: ReLU (Rectified Linear Unit)

-Hidden Layer 2

-64 neurons

-Activation Function: ReLU

-Hidden Layer 3

-32 neurons

-Activation Function: ReLU

-Output Layer

-35 neurons (representing 35 distinct classes or types of network behavior, including normal and various attack categories)

-No activation function used in this layer; the predicted class is determined by taking the argmax of the output values.

-Each layer performs a fully connected linear transformation followed by a ReLU activation, except the output layer.

-2. Quantization
-Once the neural network model is trained using floating-point precision (e.g., float32), quantization is the next step to make the model hardware-friendly—especially for FPGAs where floating-point arithmetic is expensive in terms of power and resources.

-3. Vivado HLS Implementation
-   After training and quantizing your neural network model in Python, the next major step is converting the trained model into synthesizable C/C++ code and implementing it on an FPGA using Vivado HLS (High-Level Synthesis).
-This step bridges the gap between AI and hardware.

- 3.1 Writing the C++ Inference Code
-The HLS implementation of Neural Netwotk includes:

-Input and Output Interface
-A 46-element input vector (features of a network packet) and an output label (predicted class).

-Layer Implementations
-Each layer (fully connected + ReLU) is written as a function.
-For fixed-point implementation, int32_t data types and simulate scaling was used(e.g., using bit shifts instead of floating-point operations).

-Optimization Directives (Pragmas)
-HLS pragmas like #pragma HLS PIPELINE, #pragma HLS UNROLL, and #pragma HLS ARRAY_PARTITION were used.

-3.2 Exporting Model Weights and Test Samples
-Weights and biases are exported from Python as header files (W1.h, b1.h, etc.) in int32_t format.

-A test sample is also exported in fixed-point for verification (test_sample.h).

-These files are included in your HLS C++ code via #include.

-3.3 C Simulation (csim)
- A neural_net_test.cpp file was written to:

-Include test inputs

-Call the neural_net function

-Check the predicted output

-Run C Simulation in Vivado HLS to verify functional correctness.

-3.4 C/RTL Synthesis (csynth)
-C Synthesis was performed, which converts the C++ code into synthesizable RTL (Verilog/VHDL).

-3.5 Interface Setup
-AXI4-Sream interfaces was created for inputs (X[46]) and output (predicted_class).
-3.6 IP Export
-Once synthesis is successful, the design was exported as IP This IP can be used inside a Vivado block design for further integration (e.g., with a Zynq processor, DMA, or other logic).
+🚀 Project Overview
+This project presents a hardware-efficient Intrusion Detection System (IDS) implemented on an FPGA using a fully connected neural network (FCNN) trained on preprocessed network traffic features.

+The trained model is quantized to int32 fixed-point.

+Implemented using Vivado HLS.

+Optimized for real-time detection on resource-constrained edge devices.

+🧠 Neural Network Details
+Each input sample consists of 46 numerical features (e.g., duration, bytes sent, flags, protocol type).

+🔍 Classification Output
+The model outputs one of 35 predefined labels, such as:

+✅ Normal Traffic

+💥 Denial of Service (DoS)

+🕵️‍♂️ Probe (Information Gathering)

+📩 Remote-to-Local (R2L)

+🧑‍💻 User-to-Root (U2R)

+🔻 Specific attacks like smurf, teardrop, neptune, etc.

+📊 Workflow
+🛠️ 1.
+Model Training
+⚙️ 1.1 Feature Preparation
+Extracted 46 numerical features from the dataset.

+Applied normalization to scale values between -1 and 1.

+Labels were encoded as numeric values.

+✂️ 1.2 Dataset Splitting
+Training Set: For learning model weights.

+Validation Set: To test generalization performance.

+🧱 1.3 Neural Network Architecture
+Layer	Neurons	Activation
+Input Layer	46	—
+Hidden Layer 1	128	ReLU
+Hidden Layer 2	64	ReLU
+Hidden Layer 3	32	ReLU
+Output Layer	35	Argmax

+🧮 2.
+Quantization
+After training in float32, all weights and biases were quantized to int32 using a scaling factor (e.g., 1e6).

+This enables fixed-point arithmetic on FPGA.

+Output activations are scaled back using bit shifts (e.g., >> 20).

+🧰 3.
+Vivado HLS Implementation
+After training and quantization, the neural network was implemented in C++ using Vivado HLS, and deployed to FPGA as a hardware IP core.

+🧾 3.1 Writing the C++ Inference Code
+Written using fixed-point int32_t types.

+Layers (FC + ReLU) were coded as functions with efficient loop pipelining.

+Used int64_t for accumulations to prevent overflow.

+ReLU and argmax functions implemented manually.

+🗃️ 3.2 Exporting Model Parameters
+Weights and biases saved as header files:

+W1.h, b1.h, ..., W4.h, b4.h

+Test inputs exported as test_sample.h

+⚙️ 3.3 C Simulation (csim)
+Used neural_net_test.cpp for simulation.

+Verified correct prediction of known test input.

+💡 3.4 C/RTL Synthesis (csynth)
+HLS converted C++ code to Verilog/VHDL.

+Timing and resource utilization analyzed.

+🔌 3.5 Interface Setup
+Implemented AXI4-Stream interface for:

+X[46] input

+predicted_class output

+📦 3.6 IP Export
+Exported the synthesized module as a Vivado IP block.